watson-developer-cloud/node-red-node-watson/README.md

 - Document link updates
 - IE fix
 - Option to set Conversation credentials though msg.params
 - Speech To Text fullresult now includes speaker_labels.
-Breaking change to any code that used fullresult with an extra level of indirection.
+Breaking change to any code that used fullresult due an extra level of indirection.
 - Allow Korean as an option for Personality Insights
 - Text Recognition option removed from Visual Recognition Node
 - Removed Document Conversion, Alchemy, Concept Insights, Dialog, Tradeoff Analytics and Similarity Search Nodes